peulsilva/few-shot-learning-nlp/docs/bio.md

-# Bio Technique for Named Entity Recognition on Image Documents
+# CLASSBITE for Named Entity Recognition on Image Documents

 ## Introduction

-The [BioTechnique](https://arxiv.org/abs/2305.04928) approach adapts multi-class classification into a binary framework by predicting the class membership of each token in a text.
+The [CLASSBITE](https://arxiv.org/abs/2305.04928) approach adapts multi-class classification into a binary framework by predicting the class membership of each token in a text.
 It achieves this by appending each token with its possible class label, thereby increasing the data volume by a factor of k, where k represents the number of classes.
 This augmentation enables binary classification for each token, facilitating more granular classification within the document.

-In the BioTechnique approach, suppose we have the classes C = [City, Transport, None].
+In the CLASSBITE approach, suppose we have the classes C = [City, Transport, None].
 For a given sentence "Paris has a good metro system", we transform it into three separate sentences:

 1. City [SEP] Paris has a good metro system